betaflight/betaflight/docs/Board - AlienWii32.md

 - dimensions: 30x32mm
 - direct operation from an single cell lipoly battery

 *  Spektrum Compatible DSM2 satellites are supported out of the box.
-DSMX sat will work with DSM2 protocol wit default settings.
+DSMX sat will work with DSM2 protocol with default settings.
 Changes can be done as usual via CLI or the Cleanflight configurator.

-The pin layout is similar as the NAZE32 or the related clones.
+The pin layout is very similar as the NAZE32 or the related clones (MW32, Flip32 etc).
 The hardware bind pin is connected to pin 41 (PB5).
-The AlienWii32 firmware will be build with TARGET=NAZE and OTIONS="AlienWii32".
-The firmware image will come with alternative default settings which will give a plug and play experience.
-There is no computer need to get this into the air with an smAL quadcopter. anyhow to use this in an Hexa- or Octocopter or to do some more tuning additional CLI changes are required as usual.
+The AlienWii32 firmware will be build with TARGET=NAZE and OPTIONS="AlienWii32".
+The firmware image will come with alternative default settings which will give the user an plug and play experience.
+There is no computer need to get this into the air with an smal quadcopter.
+Anyhow to use this in an Hexa- or Octocopter or to do some more tuning additional CLI changes are required as usual.